DRIVEN BASE

 2021 Continued to be recognized as a “Family Friendly Company” by Aichi Prefecture

-2022 Received the Highest Rating of Gold in the PRIDE Index 2022
+2022 Received the Highest Rating of Gold for the first time in the PRIDE Index 2022

 Safety and Health